SSWConsulting/SSW.Rules.Content/rules/different-types-of-testing/rule.md

 guid: 912111cb-ac1a-4414-8cb2-89cc310eb41f
 ---
 intro

 <!--endintro-->

 original: Confuses types of testing with testing techniques.
 Doesn’t mention consumer-driven contract testing explicitly

-new: Define different types and why they’re different & important mention exploratory testing as an approach that applies to some of these types?
+new: Define different types and why they’re different & important - intent of each type is to mitigate particular risks.
+Using different types attacks more types of risks.

+mention exploratory testing as an approach that applies to some of these types?

 **Add your rule to a category**